osamarais/Tridiagonal_Solver/README.md

 # Tridiagonal_Solver
-Jupiter Notebooks for solving the tridiagonal system of equations
+Jupiter Notebooks for solving the tridiagonal system of equations on a quantum computer using Qiskit.

 These are based on the Masters Thesis by Almudena Carerra Vasquez.

-The idea is to perform Hamiltonian Simulation of a Tridiagonal System using the Trotter Method and the solving it using the HHL Algorithm.
+The idea is to perform Hamiltonian Simulation of a Tridiagonal System using the Trotter Method and then solve it using the HHL Algorithm.